HedleyPty/Regular-expressions/chapter1.md

 --- type:NormalExercise lang:r xp:50 skills:1 key:452b6764ff
 ##Using literals

 In a previous exercise we learned the *literal*.
-In R, the function `grepl` must have at least 2 arguments, the first one is a *regular expression* or *regex* and the second one is a test character vector.
-It returns a logical vector.
-The values `TRUE` reveal the items in the character the the regular expression matches in this character vector.
+In R, the function `grep` must have at least 2 arguments, the first one is a *regular expression* or *regex* and the second one is a test character vector.
+It returns a numeric vector of the indices of the original vector, where the regex match the string

 *** =instructions
 - The environment is populated with a character vector `titles`